Belarusian partisan movement (2020–present): 2023

-On the 26th of February, 2023, a Beriev A-50 aircraft of the Russian Air Force at Mačuliščy air base was damaged and two explosions were heard.
-BYPOL claimed that Belarusian partisans were responsible for the disabling of the aircraft.
+On the 26th of February, 2023, an AWACS Beriev A-50U spy aircraft of the Russian Air Force at Mačuliščy air base was reportedly damaged as two explosions were heard.
+BYPOL claimed that Belarusian partisans were responsible for the disabling of the aircraft, saying via telegram that the explosions were a result of an drone attack by members of the group.
+Exiled Belarusian dissident Sviatlana Tsikhanouskaya responded to news of the attack stating, "I am proud of all Belarusians who continue to resist the Russian hybrid occupation of Belarus & fight for the freedom of Ukraine."